 - If you don’t manage your inventory properly, then you are putting your whole retail business at risk of not providing the demanded stock to customers in a given time.
 And this is definitely not so favorable for your company as it can negatively affect the image of your business in customers’ hearts.

-- Inventory management helps you with not only stocking and storing your products but also shipping the orders to customers.
+- Inventory management helps you not only store and store your products but also ship the orders to customers.
 With an advanced inventory management system, you can figure out the best route to pack and send the items to the customer.

 Questions to ask when managing an inventory